-A hematoma is a localized swelling that is filled with blood caused by a break in the wall of a blood vessel Ear hematoma in dogs is not uncommon.
+A hematoma is a localized swelling filled with blood.
+It is caused by a break in the wall of a blood vessel Ear hematomas in dogs are not uncommon.

 Dog ears come in many sizes and shapes.
-Some are big and floppy, others are smaller and pointy.
-One thing they all have in common is the potential for an ear hematoma to develop.
+Some are big and floppy.
+Others are smaller and pointy.
+Unfortunately, all dog ears have the potential for developing an ear hematoma in common.

-Although ear hematomas can occur in any dog or even in cats, they are most common in dogs with floppy ears.
+Although ear hematomas can occur in dogs or even cats, they are most common in dogs with floppy ears.

-Dogs often shake their heads, especially when they are wet or when the ear is irritated, such as with an ear infection.
+Dogs often shake their heads.
+They shake when they are wet or when the ear is irritated, such as with an ear infection.

-As the ears are shaken back and forth, tiny blood vessels in the ear flap can rupture, causing bleeding under the skin.
+As the ears fly back and forth, tiny blood vessels in the ear flap can rupture.
+That leads to bleeding under the skin.

 What does it look like

-Bleeding can also start if a dog strikes an ear flap against something (eg, a coffee table) while shaking.
-The bleeding in the ear flap is irritating, which causes your pet to shake its head, even more, setting up a vicious cycle.
-Blood and other fluid can continue to accumulate in the ear flap, and the swelling can reach the size of a lemon in some cases.
+Bleeding can also start if a dog strikes an ear flap against something (e.g., a coffee table) while shaking.
+The bleeding in the ear flap is irritating.
+As a result, your dog shakes their head even more, setting up a vicious cycle.
+Blood and other fluid can continue to accumulate in the ear flap.
+The swelling can reach the size of a lemon in some cases.
 Sometimes, the hematoma will rupture during a shake, spewing blood in all directions.

 Any swelling in the ear flap is suspicious of a hematoma.